End of Year Sale - Up to $65K off - Ends Dec. 31st

 What is the limiting reduction ratio?

-The Limiting Reduction ratio - is the maximum feed size (known as F100) that can be put to the crusher and the maximum product size (p100) the crusher can produce.
-This ratio is a good starting point when choosing a crusher as it will give you an idea if the crusher will be able to handle the size of rocks you want to work with.
+The limiting reduction ratio is the maximum feed size (known as F100) that can be put into the crusher and the maximum product size (p100) the crusher can produce.
+This ratio is a good starting point when choosing a crusher, as it will give you an idea if the crusher will be able to handle the size of rocks you want to work with.

 table of the common types of crushers and their reduction ratios